-So this friend asked me; what did you do when you couldn’t find a job?
+So, after I posted this about job search, a friend asked me; what did you do when you couldn’t find a job?
 I didn’t do anything.
 I slept and ate from mummy’s kitchen.
 The only thing I remember doing so well was being there when mom wanted someone to send.

 That woman can send you to the same place ten times in a space of one minute doing things you could have done on a single errand.
 It was my job.
 I didn’t get angry.
 I always delivered.
-Sometimes I ran one more unrequested errand just so she could mark me as proactive.
-That’s how much I love my mum.
+Sometimes I run one more unrequested errand just so she could mark me as proactive.
+That’s how much I love my mom.

 It wasn’t my fault that I wasn’t getting a job.
 I blamed everybody; The government didn’t create a special job for me knowing I was going to complete school soon.
 The economy decided to get worse just when I’ve left school.
 The company that didn’t call me after the interview didn’t like me because I was too tall;

 Maybe I went to the wrong school and did the wrong course.
-Or maybe what the pastor said was right; my village witches were at it again- firing catapult of envy at my progress.
+Or maybe what the pastor said was right; my village witches were at it again- trying everything to block my shine.
 I blamed everyone and everything except myself for not getting a job.

 Then one day, my worse fear came to pass.
 My girlfriend had a job!
 Can you imaging?
-I was clever than her when we were in school but she had a job whiles I was home running errands for mummy.
-She got busy with job and started visiting less and less till she stopped visiting at all.
+I was clever than her when we were in school but she had a job while I was home running errands for my mom.
+She got busy with job and started visiting less and less till she stopped visiting at all together.

 It was that point, that lonely night when I wished she was there with me that I realized I had to stop giving excuses and start making it a job to look for a job.